shabnam4477/revenue-prediction-mini-project/reports/report.md

 # Result Observation
 ## Data analyse
-Analysing the predicted revenue in detail can be helpfull, how model perform for each individual company? how model perform predicting negative revenue? how model perform predicting positive revenue? the answer to above questions helps us to improve the performance by choosing different approach in data prepration or chosing the models or validation metrics
+Analysing the predicted revenue in detail can be helpfull, how model perform for each individual company? how model perform predicting negative revenue? how model perform predicting positive revenue? the answer to above questions helps us improve the performance by choosing different approach in data prepration or choosing the models or validation metrics
 ## Model selection
 ### XGBRegressor
 XGBoost is known for its scalability and performance on large datasets, making it a good fit for complex data, not a good choice for our dataset